singhsanket143/Ds-Algo-Notes/BST.md

 	}
 ```

-**Q- Increasing Order Search Tree: Given a binary search tree, rearrange the tree in in-order so that the leftmost node in the tree is now the root of the tree, and every node has no left child and only 1 right child.**
+**Q8- Increasing Order Search Tree: Given a binary search tree, rearrange the tree in in-order so that the leftmost node in the tree is now the root of the tree, and every node has no left child and only 1 right child.**

 ```cpp
 class Custom {